Skip to content

 Note parameterized queries are generally the safest and most efficient way to pass user defined values in a query, however not every database driver supports them.

-If you place a * at the end of a glue expression the values will be collapsed with commas.
-This is useful for the SQL IN Operator for instance.
+If you place a * at the end of a glue expression the values will be collapsed with commas, or if there are no values, produce NULL.
+This is useful for (e.g.) the SQL IN Operator.

 Usage